rlucas7/dev_data_cli/README.md

 # Not implemented

-- [] app logging
-- [] plots direct to filesystem
+- [] plots direct to filesystem or vscode window
 - [] experimental tracking

-App logging is pretty straightforward to add but I haven't hooked that in yet.
-Plots direct to filesystem needs to add the use of plotly directly rather than the wrapper that I use now `nodeplotlib`.
+The wrapper that I use now `nodeplotlib`, is not maintainted but works.

 Experimental tracking requires a bit more thinking but is a very handy idea.
 In essence you make a configuration change to the continue plugin, e.g. perhaps